 Like Mulligan, pianist John Lewis played on Birth of the Cool and contributed compositions and arrangements to the nonet’s pad.

-His own band, The Modern Jazz Quartet, was dedicated to performing elegant, complex arrangements that combined the influence of classical music and jazz.
+His own band, The Modern Jazz Quartet, was dedicated to performing elegant, complex arrangements that combined the influence of classical and jazz music.

 However, the band had grown out of the rhythm section of Dizzy Gillespie’s Big Band and, in Milt Jackson, featured perhaps the greatest bebop vibraphonist of all time.
 So the MJQ nevertheless played music that was swinging and steeped in the blues.